“Rick And Morty” Season 3 Premiere Out Now [Breaking]

 Adult Swim is famous for its April Fools Day pranks, so people were skeptical at first when the episode dropped.
 Instead, it appears that this is really the first episode of Rick and Morty season 3.

 The episode is 24 minutes long, so it is not a teaser or a promotional trailer.
-Adult Swim has not announced how long the episode will be up for, so the best thing for fans of the show is to watch it now while it is still up on the stream!
+Supposedly, the episode will only be up until midnight, so the best thing for fans of the show is to watch it now while it is still up on the stream!

 This is a huge surprise for fans of Rick and Morty, who have been waiting for the Season 3 premiere amidst a production fraught with conflict.
 The fact that the new episode is finally out is a boon for fans of the popular sci-fi comedy.